5-Must-Do-Coding-Questions-To-Ace-Product-Based-Company-Interviews

 In programming, recursion occurs when a function is called by itself directly or indirectly.
 Recursion is a technique in programming in which a function is called by itself directly or indirectly.

 This allows complex problems to be broken down into smaller ones.
-Alternatively, backtracking is solving a problem by iterating through a series of smaller levels of the problem until one reaches the goal.
+Alternatively, backtracking is solving a problem by iterating through a series of smaller levels until one reaches the goal.

 These topics from recursion and backtracking are essential from an interview perspective: